 There is a large naval population, of both Korean and U.S personnel.
 The atmosphere is relaxed and friendly and US sailors are made to feel very welcome by the locals.

 The primary mission of COMFLEACT Chinhae is to maintain and operate facilities, to provide services and materials in support of tenant shore activities and units of the Operating Forces of the U.S. Navy, and to perform such other functions or tasks as may be directed by higher authority.
 The mission includes the responsibility to serve as an effective instrument of U.S. foreign policy, by initiating and continuing action programs which promote positive relations between the command and foreign nationals; and assisting individual Naval personnel and their family members to work effectively, live with dignity and satisfaction, and function as positive representatives of the Navy and of the United States while overseas.

 Commander, Fleet Activities Chinhae (CFAC) is located on the southern coast of Korea, about 40 minutes from Pusan.

-All incoming personnel are met by their sponsor at Gimhae International Airport (Pusan).
-If for some reason you are not met by your sponsor it is crucial that you hand carry your Welcome Aboard Packet.
-In the Welcome Aboard Packet, is a Taxi guide that will assist you in making your way to CFAC.
+All incoming personnel is met by their sponsor at Gimhae International Airport (Pusan).
+If for some reason you are not met by your sponsor, it is crucial that you hand-carry your Welcome Aboard Packet.
+In the Welcome Aboard Packet, there is a Taxi guide that will assist you in making your way to CFAC.